-d Visit at Day 8 is required for all subjects at Cycles 1 and 5.
+c Visit at Day 8 is required for all subjects at Cycles 1 and 5.
 Visits on Days 2 and 3 are applicable for Phase 1 subjects only.

-e Medical history will include relevant medical or surgical treatment within the last 10 years that are considered to be clinically significant by the investigator.
+d Medical history will include relevant medical or surgical treatment within the last 10 years that are considered to be clinically significant by the investigator.

-f Any prior medication received up to 30 days before the first dose of study drug and 90 days after the last dose of study drug will be recorded in the eCRF.
+e Any prior medication received up to 30 days before the first dose of study drug and 90 days after the last dose of study drug will be recorded in the eCRF.
 Please also refer to sections 5.6.2 and 5.6.3 for details on prohibited and restricted medications.

-g Comprehensive Physical examinations must be performed by a medically qualified individual such as a licensed physician, physician's assistant, or an advanced registered nurse practitioner, as local law permits.
+f Comprehensive Physical examinations must be performed by a medically qualified individual such as a licensed physician, physician's assistant, or an advanced registered nurse practitioner, as local law permits.
 The comprehensive physical examination will include assessment(s) of the following organ or body systems: skin; head, eyes, ears, nose, and throat; thyroid; lungs; cardiovascular system; abdomen (liver, spleen); extremities; and lymph nodes, as well as a brief neurological examination.
 The screening physical examination should also include a measurement of height.
 The targeted physical examination will be a symptom-directed evaluation conducted by the investigator or a medically qualified designee.
 Notable abnormalities that are considered clinically significant in the judgment of the investigator are to be reported as AEs or Medical History (if applicable at Screening).

-h During Cycle 1 subjects will be required to stay at the study site for safety observation for 4 hours post end of infusion.
-At Cycle 1, vital signs (blood pressure, pulse, respiratory rate, and body temperature) will be collected pre-dose, at end of infusion (+10 minutes), and every 60 minutes (\pm 10 minutes) thereafter.
-On Day 1 of all subsequent cycles, subjects will be required to be observed for a minimum of 1 hour post end of infusion or per PI discretion if indicated.
-After cycle 1, vital signs (blood pressure, pulse, respiratory rate, and body temperature) will be assessed pre-dose and at end of infusion (+10 minutes).
+g During Cycle 1, subjects will be required to stay at the study site for safety observation for 4 hours post-infusion.
+Vital signs (blood pressure, pulse, respiratory rate, and body temperature) will be assessed pre-dose, at the end of infusion, and every 60 minutes ± 10 minutes for 4 hours post end of infusion.
+For all subsequent cycles (with the exception of Cycle 5), subjects will be required to be observed for 1 hour post end of infusion or per PI discretion, if indicated.
+Vitals signs will be assessed pre-dose, at the end of infusion (+10 minutes), and thereafter at the PI's discretion.
 Subjects will also be assessed for the onset of acute AEs.

-i All 12-lead ECGs will be performed with the subject in a recumbent or semirecumbent position after 5 minutes of rest and should not be performed within 15 minutes after a blood collection.
+h All 12-lead ECGs will be performed with the subject in a recumbent or semirecumbent position after 5 minutes of rest and should not be performed within 15 minutes after a blood collection.

-j A single 12-lead ECG should be performed anytime at Screening and EOT.
+i A single 12-lead ECG is required at screening and EOT.

-k ECGs will be performed on Day 1 of Cycles 1 and 5, in conjunction with PK samples at the following timepoints: pre-infusion and post-infusion (+30 minutes).
+j A single 12-lead ECG should be performed on Day 1 of Cycles 1 and 5 at the following timepoints: pre-infusion (-30 minutes) and post-infusion (+30 minutes).
 Additional ECGs should be performed per PI discretion if any clinically significant abnormal findings are noted or as indicated.